 Large-scale account hacks

-When you hear about large numbers of accounts being stolen by a hack at some service provider, you are naturally concerned that the hacker might now have access to your account names and passwords.
-If the service was storing your actual passwords, that could indeed be the case.
-(As I’ve said before, if a service is storing your actual passwords1, then they simply don’t understand security, or they have made some horrifically bad decisions.)
+When you hear about large numbers of accounts being stolen by a hack at some service provider, you’re naturally concerned the hacker might now have access to your account names and passwords.
+If the service stored your actual passwords, that could indeed be the case.
+(If a service is storing your actual passwords,1 they don’t understand security or have made some horrifically bad decisions.)

-And what’s great about hashes is that you can calculate a hash from a password, but you cannot do the reverse – you cannot calculate the password from the hash.
+And what’s great about hashes is that you can calculate a hash from a password, but you cannot calculate the password from the hash.

 As a result, one would think that by being hashed it’d be pretty unhackable, right?